-Chocolate poisoning in dogs: has your dog eaten chocolate?
-2 min read
+Chocolate poisoning & what to do if your dog eats chocolate 2 min read

-But if you’re a dog owner, it’s vital to remember that chocolate can be highly toxic to your canine companion – and with Halloween and Christmas fast approaching, it’s time for an important reminder.
+Chocolate is many humans’ favourite tasty treat but as a dog owner, it’s vital to remember that chocolate can be highly toxic to your canine companion.

 - Rapid breathing